kendo-labs/kendo-rails/README.md

 ### Learn more about [Kendo UI](http://kendoui.com)!

 Kendo UI is an end-to-end HTML5, CSS3 and JavaScript solution for modern client-side development, developed by [Telerik](http://www.telerik.com).
 For more information about Kendo UI, including documentation, support, and additional Kendo UI libraries like DataViz and Mobile, visit http://KendoUI.com and http://demos.kendoui.com/.
-Also, be sure to check out the [Kendo UI Blog](http://www.kendoui.com/blogs.aspx) for breaking Kendo UI news as well as mobile development tips and commentary.
+Also, be sure to check out the [Kendo UI Blog](http://www.kendoui.com/blogs.aspx) for breaking Kendo UI news as well as development tips and commentary.

 You can also find Kendo UI on: